Reds vs. Angels Player Props Betting Odds

 - TJ Friedl has 100 hits with 18 doubles, four triples, 11 home runs, 30 walks and 47 RBI.
 He's also stolen 21 bases.

-- Friedl enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .263 with a home run and an RBI.
+- Friedl heads into this matchup looking to extend his two-game hit streak.
+During his last five outings he is hitting .263 with a home run and an RBI.

 Friedl Recent Games